oakes/play-clj.net/README.md

 ## Introduction

 A library for painlessly adding networking support to play-clj games.
+It uses the publish-subscribe mechanism in [JeroMQ](https://github.com/zeromq/jeromq), a pure Java implementation of ZeroMQ.
 Try the [example game](https://github.com/oakes/play-clj-examples/tree/master/minicraft-online).
-It uses the publish-subscribe mechanism in [JeroMQ](https://github.com/zeromq/jeromq), a pure Java implementation of ZeroMQ.

-To use it, you subscribe to "topics", which are simply keywords like `:test`.
+To use it, you subscribe to "topics", which are simply keywords like `:update-position`.
 When you broadcast a message to a topic, anyone subscribed to that topic will receive it.
 Thus, it's a good idea to make the topic names unique to your game, if multiple games are using the same server.

 There is no support for direct connections between peers; you can only broadcast messages to a topic.
 If you subscribe to a topic you broadcast to, you will receive your own messages.
 Messages can be anything that can be encoded and decoded in the edn format.

-## Getting Started (with play-clj)
+## Getting Started

 1. Clone this project and run `lein run` to run the server
 2. Create a new project with `lein new play-clj hello-world`